ixrock/grunt-less2js/README.md

 A type of output file contents.
 Available values: `'json'` (basic valid json), `'ng'` (angular-js module)

-#### options.ignorePrefix
+#### options.ignoreWithPrefix
 Type: `String`
 Default value: `''`

-If a variable starts with the ignorePrefix, it will be omitted from the JSON file.
+If a variable starts with the ignoreWithPrefix, it will be omitted from the JSON file.
 For example: `_` would ignore `@_base`.

 #### options.ngModule